Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

 This regularization ensures that the output prediction does not change drastically on a slight input modification.

-\textbf{Weight regularization:} Hinton et al. \cite{hinton2015distilling} propose distillation for deep learning to utilize the knowledge acquired by a large and complex neural model and transfer it to a smaller model.
-Papernot et al. \cite{papernot2016distillation} apply the intuition of distillation for improving the resilience of the deep neural networks against adversarial samples.
-Instead of transferring knowledge to a smaller model, the knowledge obtained from a deep neural network (output probability vectors) enhances its robustness.
-In distillation, soft labels train a classifier instead of high confidence, hard labels.
-It reduces the sensitivity of the model with respect to variations in input (Jacobian) which are exploited for generating adversarial samples in \cite{szegedyintriguing, goodfellow2015explaining, papernot2016limitations} .
-A neural network model is trained with a softmax output layer at temperature $T$.
-The training set consists of samples $(X,Y)$ where $Y$ are hard labels $(0~or~ 1)$.
-The output of this model obtains the probability vectors given by equation for a smooth version of the softmax in Equation \ref{eqn:softmaxwithT}:
+\textbf{Defensive Distillation:} Hinton et al. \cite{hinton2015distilling} proposed distillation for deep learning to utilize the knowledge acquired by a large and complex neural model and transfer it to a smaller model.
+Papernot et al. \cite{papernot2016distillation} apply the intuition of distillation for improving the resilience of deep neural networks against adversarial samples.
+In distillation, soft labels train a classifier instead of high-confidence, hard labels.
+It reduces the sensitivity of the model with respect to variations in input (Jacobian) which are exploited for generating adversarial samples in \cite{szegedyintriguing, goodfellow2015explaining, papernot2016limitations}.

-A distilled model is trained with same architecture, alibi new training samples $(X,F(X))$ and the softmax temperature, $T$.
-For test time $T=1$ is used, similar to the original distillation paper \cite{hinton2015distilling}.
+\textbf{Stochastic Activation Pruning}: In their work, Dhillon et al. \cite{dhillon2018stochastic} conduct random pruning of some model activations during the forward pass.
+Activations with larger magnitudes are preserved, and after the pruning, the remaining activations are scaled up to normalize the input's dynamic range to the subsequent layers.
+The activation pruning introduces stochasticity, making it challenging for an adversary to efficiently compute gradients and generate potent adversarial samples.

-Defensive distillation \cite{papernot2016distillation} is successful against FGSM \cite{goodfellow2015explaining} and JSMA \cite{papernot2016limitations} attacks but failed against new attacks proposed by Carlini et al. \cite{carlini2017towards}.
-Papernot et al. \cite{papernot2017extending} propose a variant of defensive distillation to address the limitations by training the distilled model with additional information of uncertainty from the first model.
-Their approach was motivated by two lines of defense previously proposed in the literature: \begin{enumerate} \item Training a classifier to model the adversarial inputs by introducing an outlier class \cite{grosse2017statistical, hosseini2017blocking} \item Quantifying uncertainty of the model decision using stochastic inference \cite{gal2016dropout} \end{enumerate}
+\textbf{Denoising block}: Adversarial attacks often involve adding small amounts of noise to the input features to deceive the network into making incorrect predictions.
+Feature denoising can help to make the network more robust to these attacks by removing the noise from the input features before they are processed by the network.
+This technique involves adding a noise filter to the network that removes noisy input features before they are processed by the network.
+Xie et al. \cite{xie2019feature} proposes filters to denoise the feature map in a network.
+They design filters like mean filtering, median filtering, non-local means and bilateral filtering and add them as a denoising operation at any level of the network.
+The technique of feature denoising can enhance a network's resilience to attacks by eliminating noise from input features before they are processed.
+This approach typically involves the addition of a noise filter to the network during training \cite{xie2019feature}.